≡ Menu

 What are uncomplicated dental fractures?

-Tooth fractures are when the tooth actually starts to crack.
-These can be hairline cracks in the enamel (enamel infraction) or an enamel fracture where the is an actual crack or even some of the enamel has broken off.
-It can also be a crown fracture, where the dentine of the tooth gets exposed.
+Tooth fractures are when the tooth starts to crack.
+These can be hairline cracks in the enamel (enamel infraction), an enamel fracture where there is an actual crack, or even some of the enamel has broken off.
+It can also be a crown fracture, where the tooth’s dentine gets exposed.
 This is pretty common in the carnassial tooth of dogs and cats.
+The word “uncomplicated” comes in because it is treatable.

 How does it happen?

-Symptoms of an Uncomplicated Dental Fracture in Dogs
+Symptoms of an Uncomplicated Dental Fracture

 Diagnosis of an Uncomplicated Dental Fracture in Dogs